Architecture Laboratory PG (8409.6)

 All assessments must be submitted at the due time and date and in the form and manner stated in the assessment outline.

 Only in exceptional circumstances as stated in UC policy, will applications for an extension be considered.
-An extension needs to be applied for in writing and in advance of the submission date.
-The application must specify the length of the extension being sought and provide documentation such as counselling or medical certificates that cover this period.
-Counselling certificates are not a guarantee of an extension.
+An extension needs to be applied for in writing and in advance of the submission date where possible.
+The application must specify the length of the extension being sought and provide documentation such as counselling or medical certificates.

 All assessments must be submitted on time in order to pass the unit.